Introduction

 Porto-Vecchio

 Starting from here, we are overlapping our next article about Porto-Vecchio.
-The reason for that is that if you don’t want to change accommodation, you could be doing most if not all the best things to do in Porto-Vecchio from Bonifacio as only 27km (about 30 to 40 minutes) separate the two cities.
+The reason for that is that if you don’t want to change accommodation, you could be doing most, if not all, of the best things to do in Porto-Vecchio from Bonifacio, as only 27km (about 30 to 40 minutes) separate the two cities.

-However, we would recommend changing accommodation and staying in Porto Vecchio to avoid having to drive 1 hour to 1h20 min more every time.
+However, we would recommend changing accommodations and staying in Porto Vecchio to avoid having to drive 1 hour to 1h20 min each time.

 Some of the best things to do in Porto are: